rrobinn/academic-kickstart/content/home/experience.md

   description= """

   * Worked in Social Neuroscience Lab collecting and analyzing eye-tracking data from infants and children with autism spectrum disorders.
-  * Moved project through conceptualization, analysis, and writing.
-Results were published in [peer-reviewed journal](https://www.nature.com/articles/s41598-018-20808-0/).
+  * Led project on early attention markers of ASD through conceptualization, analysis, and writing.
+  * Results were published in [peer-reviewed journal](https://www.nature.com/articles/s41598-018-20808-0/) and presented at international research conferences.
   """